11BelowStudio/GGJ2024/README.md

 ## CONTROLS

 * Use yer pointer t' select yer options in yer menu.
-* Use yer WASD button t' move yer legs around
+* Use yer WASD or arrow buttons t' move yer legs around
-* Use yer Q or port pointer clicker t' swing from port.
+* Use yer Q or Z or port pointer clicker t' swing from port.
-* Use yer E or starboard pointer clicker t' swing from starboard.
+* Use yer E or C or starboard pointer clicker t' swing from starboard.
-* Use yer T or bow pointer clicker t' assert dominance.
+* Use yer T or X or bow pointer clicker t' assert dominance.

 * Wallop yer FRIENDS wit' yer Feathersword t' TICKLE 'em.
   * t' 'arder t' wallop, t' more it tickles!